niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 In this placement, the three orange pick ups are unreachable without hitting a hazard zone.
 However, it is actually **worthwhile** to lose one or two missiles by cutting through the hazard volume in order to pick up the nine points from the orange group.

-It is even worth it when you factor in the opportunity cost of getting the group of four yellow pick ups on the left side, which is what would conventionally seem more appealing.
+It is even worth it when you factor in the opportunity cost of missing the group of four yellow pick ups on the left side, which is what would conventionally seem more appealing.

 The interaction between these two game elements is much more engaging than they are individually.
 Designing game mechanics which play off of each other synergistically is a great way to **do more with less**- which is a great principle to stride towards when you are doing indie development!